G-Core/product-documentation/documentation/cdn/logs/logs-uploader.md

 ## How near real-time log exporting works

-Logs are achived and exported to your storage every five minutes.
-If CDN servers are not requested and you didn’t select the **Do not send empty logs** checkbox when configuring Raw Logs, an empty log file (± 20 bytes) will be sent to your storage.
+Logs are achived and exported to your endpoint every five minutes.
+If CDN servers are not requested and you didn’t select the **Do not send empty logs** checkbox when configuring Logs uploader, an empty log file (± 20 bytes) will be sent to your storage.